 Browser .mp3 .m4a .wav .ogg Chrome 25 Yes Yes Yes Yes Safari 6.0 Yes Yes Yes No Firefox 19 No No Yes Yes Opera 12 No No Yes Yes IE 11 Yes No No No

-- Buy the Space Upgrade.
+- Buy the WordPress.com Premium or WordPress.com Business plans.
 This allows you to upload .mp3, .m4a, .ogg, or .wav files to your blog.
 Upload the file to your blog’s media library.
 You can edit/add/remove the Title, Artist, Caption, and Description of the audio file.
 When inserting into a post, make sure to select the Embed Media Player option for Embed or Link and then click the Insert into Post button (as illustrated in the image below).
 If your file is an .mp3, .m4a, .ogg, or .wav file, this will insert the audio player shortcode into your post or page.

 - Embed the SoundCloud Audio Player.
 This will produce the following player:

 You can add several mp3 files to create a playlist.
 Other file types are not supported at this time.
-Please note, if you wish to upload audio files from your own computer, you will need to purchase the Space Upgrade.
+Please note, if you wish to upload audio files from your own computer, you will need the the Space Upgrade, which is included with the WordPress.com Premium and WordPress.com Business plans.